Original English-language manga

 An original English-language manga or OEL manga is a comic book or graphic novel drawn in the style of manga and originally published in English.
 The term "international manga", as used by the Japanese Ministry of Foreign Affairs, encompasses all foreign comics which draw inspiration from the "form of presentation and expression" found in Japanese manga.
 This may also apply to manga-inspired comics made in other languages.

 History and nomenclature

 The growth of manga translation and publishing in the United States has been a slow progression over several decades.
 The earliest manga-derived series to be released in the United States was a redrawn American adaptation of Osamu Tezuka's Astro Boy published by Gold Key Comics starting in 1965.

-In 1979, the Gold Key published the comic book Battle of Planets, based on a television series of the same name.
+In 1979, the Gold Key published the comic book Battle of the Planets, based on a television series of the same name.
 Marvel published a series based Shogun Warriors, bringing characters of the mecha anime and manga series: Brave Raideen, Chodenji Robo Combattler V and Wakusei Robo Danguard Ace.